First-time dog-owners, gear up! We’ve found the perfect designer dog for you.

 The Brat is not a dog that is particularly prone to illnesses.
 However, since it is a crossbreed, there are some genetic illnesses within its lineage that the Brat could be at risk of inheriting.

-These include allergies, brain tumors, cataracts and other eye diseases, deafness, and heart issues.
+These include allergies, brain tumors, cataracts, and other eye diseases, deafness, and heart issues.

 The aforementioned are some of the illnesses that both the Boston Terrier and Rat Terrier are prone to.

-That said, the good news for our Brat lovers is that the offspring of the two Terrier breeds is usually a lot healthier than its parents, which significantly cuts down the risk of health ailments.
+That said, the good news for our Brat lovers is that the offspring of the two Terrier breeds are usually a lot healthier than its parents, which significantly cuts down the risk of health ailments.

 One precaution that owners should take, apart from regular dental and ear cleanings, is to ensure that the Brat does not get overworked in hot climates.

 My final thoughts on the Boston Terrier and Rat Terrier Mix

 Perfect for families with children who can respect the delicate size of the Brat Terrier, these brindle-coated, sturdy fellows will truly prove to be your family’s best friend.

 A designer dog that loves to play and extend a friendly paw to all those around it, the Boston Terrier and Rat Terrier mix is a remarkable and impressive combination of two very strong breeds.